Protecting Patients

 by Understanding Your Materials

 The challenge of ensuring the biological safety of medical devices is becoming more complex.
-Whether you’re developing next-generation implants, resorbable polymers, or devices with novel materials, the regulatory expectation is clear: chemical characterisation is no longer optional.
+Whether you’re developing next-generation implants, resorbable polymers, or devices with novel materials, regulatory expectations mean the need for expert chemical characterisation is greater than ever.

 But what happens when you encounter unknown compounds during testing?
 What if you’re unsure which ISO 10993 standards apply, or even when they apply?
 Uncertainties like these will cost you time, money, and in the worst cases, delay approvals.
 For manufacturers trying to bring vital treatments to market, such risks are unacceptable.